DrPostgres/pg_hibernator/README.md

 The duration for which the server is building up caches, and trying to reach its optimal cache performance is called ramp-up time.

-This Postgres extension is aimed at reducing the ramp-up time.
+This extension is aimed at reducing the ramp-up time of Postgres servers.

 ## How

-Compile and install the extension:
+Compile and install the extension (of course, you'd need Postgres installation or source code):

     $ make -C pg_hibernate/ install